-Personal statements are horrible.
+University Personal statements are tricky.
 They’re the most cringe-worthy pieces of writing you are ever likely to come across.
 Thankfully, they are also comparatively simple to get right if you know what you’re doing.
+Read on for the lowdown on how to write a successful law personal statement.

 The most important advice anyone can give when writing a personal statement for law.
 I cannot repeat this enough.
 Show, don’t tell.
 Nobody is interested in reading for the four hundredth time, “I am an engaged and enthusiastic law student, passionate to work for the cause of justice”.

-Great.
 Absolutely anyone could have written that line – it says nothing about you personally.
-Ironically, in trying to come across as personal, you do the exact opposite and come across as an identikit robot.
-Which you’re (probably) not.
+Ironically, in trying to come across as different, you do the exact opposite.

 Instead of telling your reader how engaged and enthusiastic you are, show how engaged and enthusiastic you are!
 “For the past year, I have spent one day every fortnight volunteering at my local Citizens Advice.
 I also write a blog simplifying the biggest cases of the day for school students” is so much better.